Cheney USD 268: Schools

 There are approximately 240 students in grades 9-12.
 The Middle School houses grades six through eight with a population of just under 200 students.

+Sports

 Fall sports include cross country, football, girls' golf, and volleyball, winter sports include bowling, basketball and wrestling.
 In the spring students play baseball, softball, track and field, the boys also golf.

+The Cheney Cardinals have won the following Kansas State High School Championships: